atkrish0/securitized-asset-analysis/README.md

 Small Cap

 Small cap is a term used to classify companies with a relatively small market capitalization.
 A company's market capitalization is the market value of its outstanding shares.
-In India, normally a company below market capitalization of Rs.5000 crores(USD 1 Billion) is classified as small cap company.
+In India, normally a company below market capitalization of (USD 1 Billion) is classified as small cap company.
 One can expect a relatively high volatility in Small Cap companies.

 Mid Cap

-A mid-cap company is a company with market capitalization above Rs.5000 crores(USD 1 Billion) and less than Rs.20000 crores(USD 4 Billion) .
+A mid-cap company is a company with market capitalization above (USD 1 Billion) and less than (USD 4 Billion) .
 As the name implies, a mid-cap company falls in the middle of the pack between large-cap and small-cap companies, considered to be a safer investment than small cap companies at the cost larger possible gains.

 Large Cap (Blue Chip)

 Large cap is a shortened version of the term “large market capitalization.”
-In India, normally companies with the market capitalization higher than Rs.20,000 crores or USD 4 Billion are considered as Large cap companies.
+In India, normally companies with the market capitalization higher than USD 4 Billion are considered as Large cap companies.
 Considered to be the safest of all equities, with very rare 'big' moves.

 Crude Oil